 My partner Brock and I purchased the property in January 2018 with a vehicle storage business in mind.
-Although, I was more interested to use half of the building as a private tailgating venue for Colts games since it is a two blocks from Lucas Oil Stadium!
+Actually, I was more interested in using half of the building as a private tailgating venue for Colts games since it is only two blocks from Lucas Oil Stadium!
 Plans changed in late 2019, and we agreed to work together and I would soon open an automotive dealership.
-After two years putting in a lot of elbow grease and overseeing many improvements to the building, we opened our doors to MOTORVAULT.
+After two years of putting in a lot of elbow grease and overseeing many improvements to the building, we opened our doors to MOTORVAULT.

 I am hopeful you will consider MOTORVAULT when looking to buy or sell your next vehicle.

 If you ever need to contact me, please email email@example.com or call me on my cell: (317) 522-8260